+(g) the provision of adequate natural light in all habitable rooms of the dwellinghouses,

+Adequate natural light is available to all habitable rooms.

+Other Matters

-(g) the provision of adequate natural light in all habitable rooms of the dwellinghouses, Adequate natural light is available to all habitable rooms.
-Other Matters Part X states: "curtilage" means, for the purposes of Class Q, R or S only- (a) the piece of land, whether enclosed or unenclosed, immediately beside or around the agricultural building, closely associated with and serving the purposes of the agricultural building, or (b) an area of land immediately beside or around the agricultural building no larger than the land area occupied by the agricultural building, whichever is the lesser.
+Part X states: "curtilage" means, for the purposes of Class Q, R or S only- (a) the piece of land, whether enclosed or unenclosed, immediately beside or around the agricultural building, closely associated with and serving the purposes of the agricultural building, or (b) an area of land immediately beside or around the agricultural building no larger than the land area occupied by the agricultural building, whichever is the lesser.

 No curtilage is defined.

+Conclusion

+It is considered that the proposals do not achieve the requirements of Schedule 2, Part 3, Class Q of the GPDO.

+Prior approval is required and the application should be refused

+8. Recommendation: Refuse

+9. Reasons:

-Conclusion It is considered that the proposals do not achieve the requirements of Schedule 2, Part 3, Class Q of the GPDO.
-Prior approval is required and the application should be refused 8.
-Recommendation: 0.
-Refuse 9.
-Reason 1 On the basis of the information provided, insufficient evidence has been provided to demonstrate on balance of probability that the building was solely in agricultural use as part of an established agricultural unit on the 20 th March 2013 (or the last use before that date) as required by Q.1 of Schedule 2, Part 3, Class Q of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended).
-Reason 2 On the basis of the information provided, insufficient evidence has been provided to demonstrate that the building comprises part of an agricultural unit and that no other such development under Schedule 2, Part 3, Class Q and Schedule 2, Part 6 Class A(a) or Class B(a) of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended) has been completed on the established agricultural holding since the 20 th March 2013.
+On the basis of the information provided, insufficient evidence has been provided to demonstrate on balance of probability that the building was solely in agricultural use as part of an established agricultural unit on the 20th March 2013 (or the last use before that date) as required by Q.1 of Schedule 2, Part 3, Class Q of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended).

+On the basis of the information provided, insufficient evidence has been provided to demonstrate that the building comprises part of an agricultural unit and that no other such development under Schedule 2, Part 3, Class Q and Schedule 2, Part 6 Class A(a) or Class B(a) of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended) has been completed on the established agricultural holding since the 20th March 2013.

-Insufficient information has been provided to demonstrate the building could accommodate the development without unaccontent operation of the public highway.
-Reason 4 The installation of the roof structure as proposed would result in the external dimensions of the completed building extending beyond the external dimensions of the existing building in conflic the requirements of Q.1 (h) of Schedule 2, Part 3, Class Q of the Town and Country Planning (Ge Permitted Development) (England) Order 2021 (as amended).
-Reason 5 No curtilage area is clearly defined; however, reference is ma cannot therefore be determined if the curtilage of the develo outlined in Part X of Schedule 2, Part 3, Class Q of the Town a Development) (England) Order 2021 (as amended). pment would need the definition as se Officer: Chris Harrison Date : 06.10.2021 thorising Officer: N.J.
-Hayhurst Date : 06/10/2021 dicated responses to:-
+The installation of the roof structure as proposed would result in the external dimensions of the completed building extending beyond the external dimensions of the existing building in conflict with the requirements of Q.1 (h) of Schedule 2, Part 3, Class Q of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended).

+No curtilage area is clearly defined.
+It cannot therefore be determined if the curtilage of the development would meet the definition as outlined in Part X of Schedule 2, Part 3, Class Q of the Town and Country Planning (General Permitted Development) (England) Order 2021 (as amended).

+Case Officer: Chris Harrison Date : 31.08.2022 Authorising Officer: N.J.
+Hayhurst Date: 05.09.2022 Dedicated responses to:- N/A